da-nial/ComputerNetworks-Exercises/readme.md

 ## Project 3: Mininet Topology

 The third project follows
-a [Mininet tutorial](https://homepages.dcc.ufmg.br/~mmvieira/cc/OpenFlow%20Tutorial%20-%20OpenFlow%20Wiki.htm) to set up a simple network topology with a switch and router.
+a [Mininet tutorial](https://homepages.dcc.ufmg.br/~mmvieira/cc/OpenFlow%20Tutorial%20-%20OpenFlow%20Wiki.htm) with some sample codes (credit goes to the author mentioned in the files) to set up a simple network topology with a switch and router.
 The topology is created programmatically and tested within the Mininet environment.